-The maquila regime established in 1997 (the "Maquila Regime"), is an export production framework and important source of employment aimed at supporting Paraguayan companies that seek to export domestically produced goods and services.
-This regime provides exemptions from import tariffs for a number of inputs involved in these production processes, as well as other tax benefits.
-With the exception of the Maquila Only Tax, which equals one percent of value added in Paraguay, maquiladoras are exempt from all other Paraguayan taxes, including the Value Added Tax (VAT).
-Although production under the Maquila Regime is primarily destined to promote exports, maquiladoras are permitted to sell in the domestic market as well, up to a cap of ten percent of the volume of their previous year's exports.
-As of April 30, 2023, there were 272 enterprises operating under the Maquila Regime in 14 departments of Paraguay.
-During 2022, 18 programs were approved under the Maquila Regime, representing US\$18.5 million in private investment and creating 726 new jobs.
+The maquila regime established in 1997 (the "Maquila Regime"), is an export production framework and important source of employment a imed at supporting Paraguayan companies that seek to export domestically produced goods and services.
+This regime provides exemptions from importariffs for a number of inputs involved in these production processes, as well as other tax benefits.
+With the exception of the Maquila Only Tax, which equals one percent of value added in Paraguay, maquila doras are exempt from all other Paraguayantaxes, including the Value Added Tax (VAT).
+Although production under the Maquila Regime is primarily destined to promote exports, maquiladoras are permitted to sell in the domestic market as well, up to a cap often percent of the volume of their previous year's exports.
+As of December 31, 2023, there were 289 enterprises operating under the Maquila Regime in 13 departments of Paraguay and in the city of Asunción.
+During 2023, 32 programs were approved under the Maquila Regime, representing US\$48.7 million in private investment and creating 1,369 new jobs.
 The main maquila export items were auto parts, clothing and textiles, food products, aluminum and plastic.